Fuhaoyi/ACEP/README.md

 ### 1.1 Description

 Input the peptide sequences and PSSM file, the model can predict whether the sequences are AMPs or non-AMPs.
-PSSM files of Sequences can be obtained through POSSUM website (http://possum.erc.monash.edu/).
+PSSM files of sequences can be obtained through POSSUM website (http://possum.erc.monash.edu/).
 This software supports high-throughput predictions.
 The prediction results are stored in a file.

+Note：On the POSSUM server page, the parameters of descriptors are all set to ‘off’ and the parameters for Blast are set to defaults.
+After submitting the sequence, wait for the server to complete the calculation and download the original PSSM profiles.

 ### 1.2 Requirements